Pedigruu/WFRP4e-Skaven/README.md

 Attributes can be rolled as per usual.
 No changes here outside of racial bonuses.

 Skills and Talents are assigned appropriately, nothing abnormal here.
 I have tried to keep "human" traits from being available through the use of talent swapping.
-If you roll a talen, such as Mimic (There is little chance a Skaven will be able to mimic Humans) you will be prompted to Keep Mimic or Choose Nose for Trouble.
+If you roll a talent, such as Mimic (There is little chance a Skaven will be able to mimic Humans) you will be prompted to Keep: Mimic or Choose: Nose for Trouble.

 Trappings assigned to the character uses a loot table or pool of gear associated with the Career choice.